Europe for Visitors logo

 For much of the 20th Century, Svalbard was off-limits to general tourism, and for good reason: The territory was extremely isolated, with poor communications and non-existent transportation for much of the year.

 In the late 1980s, nearly 15 years after the opening of Longyearbyen's airport, tourism resumed.
-Today, visitors come to Longyearbyen and Svalbard year-round, and Longyearbyen is a popular starting point for wildnerness treks and adventure cruises.
+Today, visitors come to Longyearbyen and Svalbard year-round, cruise ships arrive in the summertime, and Longyearbyen is a popular starting point for wildnerness treks and adventure cruises.
 Still, the town and region are far off the usual tourist path, and Longyearbyen probably gets fewer tourists in a year than a city like Venice receives in a day.

 Next page: Sights and excursions